 How Does Cricut Infusible Ink Work

 This is a VERY basic overview of the process of using Infusible Ink.
-See my individual tutorials at the beginning of this post for in-depth instructions for different applications.
+See my individual tutorials at the earlier in this post for in-depth instructions for different applications.

-- If you’re using transfer sheets, make your design in Design Space.
-Then cut it out using your Cricut Explore or Maker.
+- Infusible Ink Transfer Sheets: Create your design in Cricut Design Space.
+Remember to mirror.
+Then cut it out using your Cricut.

-- If you are using the pens, either use Design Space to draw your design or draw by hand.
+- Infusible Ink pens or markers: Use either Design Space to draw your design or draw by hand.
+Remember to mirror.